 The actual work for each recursive call is not constant, though, since it involves an application of modulo.
 The modulo built-in procedure takes two inputs and outputs the remainder when the first input is divided by the second input.
 Hence, it output is 0 if n is divisible by v.
-Computing a remainder, in the worst case, at least involves examining every bit in the input number, so scales at least linearly in the size of its input7.
-This means the running time of find-factor is in $\Omega(2^b)$: it grows at least as fast as 2^b .
+Computing a remainder, in the worst case, at least involves examining every bit in the input number, so scales at least linearly in the size of its input.
+This means the running time of find-factor is in $\Omega(2^b)$ : it grows at least as fast as $2^b$ .

 There are lots of ways we could produce a faster procedure for finding factors: stopping once the square root of the input number is reached since we know there is no need to check the rest of the numbers, skipping even numbers after 2 since if a number is divisible by any even number it is also divisible by 2, or using advanced sieve methods.
 This techniques can improve the running time by constant factors, but there is no known factoring algorithm that runs in faster than exponential time.
-The security of the widely used RSA encryption algorithm depends on factoring being hard; if someone finds a faster than exponential time factoring algorithm it would put the codes used to secure Internet commerce at risk.8 power set Example 7.10: Power Set.
-The power set of a set S is the set of all subsets of S. For example, the power set of $\{1, 2, 3\}$ is
+The security of the widely used RSA encryption algorithm depends on factoring being hard; if someone finds a faster than exponential time factoring algorithm it would put the codes used to secure Internet commerce at risk.

+Example 7.10: Power Set